-If you're leaving from or arriving in Civitavecchia on a cruise ship or ferry it may be more convenient to spend the night in Civitavecchia than traveling back and forth to Rome with your luggage.
+If you're leaving from or arriving in Civitavecchia on a cruise ship or ferry, it may be more convenient to spend the night in Civitavecchia than traveling back and forth to Rome with your luggage.
 Here are top-rated Civitavecchia hotels.

-What to do with a day in Port
+What to Do with a Day in Port

-If you're looking for a smaller, more personalized tour than the cruise ship offers, Viator offers a range of full-day tours with pick-up and drop-off at your ship and an English-speaking private guide.
+If you've If you're looking for a smaller, more personalized tour than the cruise ship offers, Viator offers a range of full-day tours with pick-up and drop-off at your ship and an English-speaking private guide.